 Malibu Awarded Grant to Increase Housing Navigation Services for Homeless

-Following a competitive application process, the City of Malibu was awarded $76,660 in January 2019 under the 2018 Cities’ Homelessness Plan Implementation Grants to fund a Housing Navigator Position as a pilot project for the People Concern Malibu Homeless Outreach Team.
-The Housing Navigator will provide individualized support to people experiencing homelessness by helping each client develop a plan to address their barriers to housing, increase their income, and maintain and sustain permanent housing.
+Following a competitive application process, the City of Malibu was awarded $76,660 in January 2019 from the Los Angeles County Homeless Initiative to fund a pilot project expanding homeless services in Malibu.
+Specifically, grant funds will be used to fund a Housing Navigator position for 18 months.
+In coordination with the Malibu Homeless Outreach Team, the Housing Navigator will provide individualized support to people experiencing homelessness by helping each client develop a plan to address their barriers to housing, increase their income, and maintain and sustain permanent housing.
 Housing Navigators also spend time building relationships with landlords and educating them regarding the housing voucher program, which is crucial to increasing available housing opportunities for those experiencing homelessness.
+Because the housing process is time sensitive, having a knowledgeable individual who can work quickly and effectively is critical to housing more of our homeless neighbors.

 If you have an immediate safety concern, call 911 or the Malibu/Lost Hills Sheriff's Station at 310-456-6652.